ga-wdi-pvd/rails-api/readme.md

 >
 > Note the nested JSON objects.

 Let's demo this in the browser and Postman.
+Note that you can also use the query string and pass format=json in the url.

 ## We Do: Grumbles#index (5 minutes / 0:40)